CZ-NIC/knot/src/knot/modules/geoip/geoip.rst

 If automatic DNSSEC signing is enabled, record signatures are precomputed when the module is loaded.
 This has a speed benefit, however note that every RRset configured in the module should have a **default** RRset of the same type contained in the zone, so that the NSEC(3) chain can be built correctly.
-Also, it is STRONGLY RECOMMENDED to use manual key rollover in this setting, as the module has to be reloaded when the signing key changes.
+Also, it is STRONGLY RECOMMENDED to use :ref:`manual key management <dnssec-manual-key-management>` in this setting, as the corresponding zone has to be reloaded when the signing key changes and to have better control over key synchronization to all instances of the server.

 ..
 NOTE::
    If the GeoIP module is used with automatic DNSSEC signing, the keys for computing record signatures